 Why should a business care?

 An efficiently managed building has a direct impact on the operational performance of a business and service charge cost levels represent a material part of total occupancy costs.
+These are controllable costs.

 Compliance of the service charge costs with the provisions within a tenant’s lease is therefore paramount.
 Ensuring that service contracts are correctly interpreted and managed is similarly important.
 On behalf of tenants this can mean a reduction in their annual service charge liability and for landlords identifying these issues can mitigate the risk of challenge to irrecoverable costs in the future.